It is a substance found in the bodies of animals and humans.

 What Kind of Creatine Should I Take?

-There are different types of creatine that are marketed and sold.
+Different types of creatine are marketed and sold.
 Stick with creatine monohydrate.
-It’s the cheapest, and it’s the kind that’s been proven to work.
+It’s the cheapest, and it’s the kind proven to work.

 How much creatine should I take per day?